ease-lab/bankrupt/README.md

 6. Set channel parameters in `driver.py`, namely num_sender_qps, num_sender_requests_per_qp,
 num_receiver_qps, intermediary_machine, num_sender_reps, and results_file.

-7. Set the IP addresses of all the three machines, and the path to the tarball on intermediary in `fabfile.py`.
+7. Set the IP addresses of all three machines, and the path to the code on the intermediary in `fabfile.py`.